Jesus warned his disciples and explained why there exists a hatred for Christianity.

 You adulterous people, don't you know that friendship with the world is hatred toward God?
 Anyone who chooses to be a friend of the world becomes an enemy of God. - James 4:4

-Turn OFF that ungodly television, stop going to their theaters, defy the governments unjust laws, stop voting for their corrupt politicians and demand government to return to just weights and measures, remove your children from their secular humanist public schools, fire your MD and stop using those drug pushers to attend to your health, stand in contempt in their corrupt courtrooms, free yourself from the slavery of employment if you're working for an ungodly company, boycott the products of ungodly businesses and multi-national corporations and instead support those products and services of fellow believers.
+Turn OFF that ungodly television, stop going to their theaters, defy the governments unjust laws, stand in contempt in their corrupt courtrooms, stop voting for their corrupt politicians and demand government to return to just weights and measures, remove your children from their secular humanist public schools, fire your MD and stop using those drug pushers to attend to your health, free yourself from the slavery of employment if you're working for an ungodly company, boycott the products of ungodly businesses and multi-national corporations and instead support those products and services of fellow believers.
+Read A Christian Patriot Action Plan to Resist the New World Order for a more complete manifesto of patriotic Christian activism.
 And, instead of being intimidated in the public square, Christians should be flooding that arena with the message, "The kingdom of heaven is near."
 (Matt.
 10:7)

 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind. - Romans 12:2

 Instead of conforming to this world, true Christians are called to be different.
 Christians should be doing everything possible to get off the worlds' grid.
 In addition to the things above a Christian can do, I would also suggest a renewal of your mind from the godless propaganda that has distorted your beliefs of just about everything.
 Learn the truth about the people, places, and things that have been influencing your life and the Antichrist will ultimately use to deceive even the elect (Matt.
 24:24).
 Wake Up!

 No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon. - Matt.
 6:24 (KJV)